This procedure is done when a fetus suffers from severe

 Abdominal bruising or sorenessBleeding, cramping, or leaking fluid from vaginaInfectionInjury to the fetusGiving too much bloodFetal bleedingA rare condition in which the donor’s blood cells attack the fetus's blood cells

-The doctor may need to examine body fluids.
+Body fluids may be examined.
 This can be done with: AmniocentesisCordocentesis

-Your doctor may need pictures of your abdomen.
+Your abdomen may need to be viewed.
 This can be done with

 Copyright © Nucleus Medical Media, Inc.

 If the fetus has hydrops, the blood transfusion will be done right away.

 Before the transfusion, you may be given: Pain medicationMedication to help you relax